 No, at least not exactly.
 There are two golden ratio points in latitude between the Earth’s poles, one in each hemisphere.
 Mecca is approximately 12 miles from the golden ratio latitude in the northern hemisphere.
 The golden ratio of the longitude is not easy to determine as there is no natural reference point like a rotational pole.
 The claim for Mecca was based on a Mercator projection of the Earth, which spans from dividing point between the US and Russia.
 Using this as the basis, Mecca is 938 kilometers from the golden ratio point of the longitude.
 Using other starting points as a basis there are many other golden ratio longitude points on the Earth.

 Yes.
-This was supposedly “debunked” in an commonly referenced article by a Harvard Ph.D. in Mathematics who calculated the simple ratio of the building’s height to width.
+This was supposedly “debunked” in an an article by Dr. George Markowsky, a Harvard Ph.D. in Mathematics, who calculated the simple ratio of the building’s height to width.
 He noted that the ratio was 1.76 and not 1.618, came to his conclusion, and missed many historical and mathematical facts.
 One of the lead architects, Le Corbusier, created a design system based on the golden ratio just years before his involvement with the UN project.
 A well-known, award-winning Disney education film illustrates that the golden ratio relationship is based on three horizontal golden rectangles stacked vertically, not its height vs. width.
 Golden ratios appear in the visual dividing points on the face of the building, and these are easily can be measured and calculated.
 Other very clear golden ratios are present in the dimensions of the curtain wall, windows and front entrance.

 It quite definitely a special number with unique properties and it is found in nature, in some quite unexpected places.
 Even those whose goal is to debunk golden ratio myth will agree that the golden ratio has properties that make it very unique in mathematics and geometry.
 This one number has intrigued and inspired countless people throughout mankind’s history, and earned a special place in their hearts and minds.
 It is probably for that very reason that some people have taken it beyond fact to fantasy and mysticism.
 That, in turn, has led others to summarily dismiss it with just as much zeal.
 Both extremes in position are flawed and keep us from knowing the truth and applying it.